Kernow football team

-The Kernow national football team represents Cornwall at international association football since 2018.
+The Kernow football team represents Cornwall at international association football since 2018.
 It uses the native Cornish name of the region, Kernow, to represent its team, and is managed by the Kernow Football Alliance.
 As the side is not a member of UEFA or FIFA, it cannot qualify for the UEFA European Championship or FIFA World Cup, although it is a member of ConIFA and is eligible to participate in the ConIFA World Football Cup and ConIFA European Football Cup.
-The team is currently co-managed by Phil Lafferty and Darren Gilbert, and coached by Darren Wright and Andrew Graham.
+The team is currently managed by Darren Gilbert, and coached by Darren Wright, Andrew Graham and Wayne Roberts.
+In 2023 Kernow faced FA Sápmi in a deciding match to join the 2024 ConIFA World Football Cup.
+Kernow won 2-1 progressing to the 2024 CONIFA World Football Cup finals.